📰

 support ISMIP7 (Ice Sheet Model Intercomparison Project for CMIP7).

-Dr. Beata Csatho co-leads the ISMIP7 Observational Focus Group, which provides the
+Dr. Sophie Nowicki serves as ISMIP7 Co-Chair; Dr. Beata Csatho is a Steering Committee Member and Liaison for the Observational Focus Group, which provides the

 satellite-derived datasets needed to calibrate and validate the 37+ international ice sheet models